-According to the Ethiopian government, school enrollment has now reached 61.6 percent.
-Unfortunately, the Ethiopian educational system is beset with a high percentage of children who don't attend schools, high rates of school dropouts, low rates of girls' participation, and high proportion of "educated" unemployed due to the failure of the curriculum to generate useful skills relevant to the economy.
+The Ethiopian educational system is beset with a high percentage of children who don't attend schools, high rates of school dropouts, low rates of girls' participation, and high proportion of "educated" unemployed due to the failure of the curriculum to generate useful skills relevant to the economy.

 Religion is a secure and accepted element of everyday life in Ethiopia; even the language is full of references to God.

 On the central plateau, the Ethiopian Orthodox church dominates.
 Priests and deacons abound in their often colorful robes, carrying their staffs and ornate crosses that people frequently kiss as they pass.
 Christianity came to Ethiopia in ancient times and became the official Ethiopian religion in the fourth century.
 The Orthodox Church has many connections with ancient Judaism.